 - It is used to treat high blood pressure.

-- If you are taking any of these drugs: Chloral hydrate, ethacrynic acid, or lithium.
+- If your child is taking any of these drugs: Chloral hydrate, ethacrynic acid, or lithium.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

-- You may need extra potassium.
-Talk with your doctor.
+- Your child may need extra potassium.
+Talk with the doctor.

 - Watch for gout attacks.

-- If you have lupus, this drug can make your lupus active or get worse.
-Tell your doctor right away if you get any new or worse signs.
+- If your child has lupus, this drug can make your child’s lupus active or get worse.
+Tell the doctor right away if your child gets any new or worse signs.

 - Use with care in children.
 Talk with the doctor.